Vedhikanarasiman/React-Powered-ICD-10-Guide/README.md

-# Getting Started with Create React App
+# Getting Started with React-Powered ICD-10 Assistant: Your Efficient Coding Solution

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).